SphereII/WinterProject-A20/Mods/0-SCore/ReadMe.md

 		- Re-factored FireManager to be clearer.
 		- Added some performance tweaks:
 			- Sound will not always play on each fire block.
 Instead, each block will have a random chance to either play a sound or not.
 (10% chance to play a sound)
-			- Similar to the sound, fire particles may not appear on each block.
-10% chance a block will not display a particle.
-				- This needs to be evaluated to see if the desired appearance of a fire is detrimental.
+			- Added 5% chance for a block to self-extinguish.
 			- These checks are re-evaluable on the CheckInterval time.
 		- Added a check for Explosion.
 			- If a block has an explosion property, and is set as flammable, the block will trigger an explosion when it downgrades.

 	[ Explosion Particles ]
 		- The vanilla prefabExplosions array that maintains a list of possible explosion particles via the Explosion.ParticleIndex is set to 20.
 		- When a game starts, the SCore will check it's ConfigurationBlock's ExternalParticles node for external particles.